-Address of Residence Forms (Updated 2023) - if the private data box is selected on the affidavit of candidacy
+Address of Residence Forms (Updated 2023) - Required if the private data box is selected on the affidavit of candidacy

-When a candidate requests their private address not be disclosed on the Affidavit of Candidacy, they must complete the Address of Residence form.
+If you request that your private address not be disclosed on the Affidavit of Candidacy, you must complete the Address of Residence form.
 This non-public form provides the necessary information to election officials.
-Candidates may request their residence be classified as private data in cases where candidates have submitted a police report, have an order for protection issued, have a reasonable fear for their or their family's safety; or their address is otherwise private by Minnesota law.
+You may request your residence be classified as private data in cases where you have submitted a police report, have an order for protection issued, have a reasonable fear for you or your family's safety; or your address is otherwise private by Minnesota law.